Item Sizing

 This property defines the initial height of a carousel item and

-unit.
+uses the px unit.
 This value can be changed either

 manually or by using a resizing method.

-property is only affected by a
+The itemHeight property is only affected by a

-single resizing method, that being stretch-scale
+single resizing method, that being stretch-scale.

 This means that if you are using a different resizing method and